-Out of the Nordic countries, Finland inevitably stands out as uniquely non-Scandinavian in many ways (despite close cultural, political, and financial ties).
-From speaking a language that sounds vastly different from the Scandinavian ones, to an absence of Norse mythology and culture in most parts of Finland.
+Out of the Nordic countries, Finland inevitably stands out as uniquely non-Scandinavian in many ways (despite having very close cultural, political, and financial ties to the rest of the region in modern times).
+From speaking a language that sounds vastly different from the Scandinavian ones, to an absence of Norse mythology and history in most parts of Finland.
 So why is this?

 - Finland is a Nordic Country with Baltic Finnic Heritage

 - So Is Finland Scandinavian, Baltic, or Slavic?

 - Finland and the Baltics: A Tale of Common Heritage

 - Where Did the First Finns Come From?

 - Finland in the Iron Age